sridurgeshv/meeting-insights/README.md

 - An API Key from Groq
 - Gemini API key
 - ffmpeg installed in your system

   For windows user watch this video to install ffmpeg  [Ffmpeg](https://youtu.be/mEV5ZRqaWu8?si=vNPZBqYU2TxqgC2y)

+  For linux or ubuntu based system run these commands

+sudo apt update
+sudo apt install ffmpeg